Beijing 2022: Emotional Shaun White says goodbye to snowboarding | DW | 11.02.2022

 "It's been everything, it's been wild," White told reporters afterward.
 "I'm not sad, I'm just kind of in awe looking at this entire lifetime in this sport.
 I love this sport so much, even the awful moments."

 Ayumu Hirano of Japan earned the gold, hitting the first triple cork in competition on his second and third runs.
-Australia's Scotty James took the silver, with Switzerland's Jan Scherrer earning the bronze.
+Australia's Scotty James took the silver, with Switzerland's Jan Scherrer winning bronze.

 White admitted that he probably wouldn't have been satisfied with anything but gold himself, saying "it's just the competitor in me."